CoalitionEngine/Coalition-Engine/0.6.3/General-Battle-Functions.md

-?> Note that you can use imported images for changing button sprites as well
+> You can use imported images for changing button sprites as well

-### `DrawSpeechBubble(x, y, width, height, color, direction)`
+## `DrawSpeechBubble(x, y, width, height, color, direction)`
 ---
  Returns: `undefined`